Back to School Sale: $100 OFF Sitewide Shop now

 Herpes

-Herpes cannot be treated by home remedies and self-prescribed medicines.
-So, below is how herpes can be treated.
+Home remedies and self-prescribed medicines cannot treat herpes.
+Below is how herpes can be treated.

 Symptomatic Treatment,